Netherlands national football team: FIFA World Cup

 The Netherlands' first two tournament appearances at the 1934 and the 1938 editions saw them lose their first round matches to Switzerland (1934) and Czechoslovakia (1938).

 After not qualifying for the next six World Cups, they qualified for the 1974 FIFA World Cup in West Germany.
-There, with the use of Total Football tactics, they recorded their first win in World Cup competition against Uruguay.
-They qualified through to the second round where a win on the finals match day secured the Netherlands a spot in the finals.
-They lost to West Germany 2–1 with Gerd Müller scoring the winning goal for the Germany.
-The Netherlands once again made the 1978 FIFA World Cup finals with the team finishing second in the group behind Peru.
-After finishing top of the all-European group in the second round, they met Argentina in the finals.
+They lost 2–1 in the final, with Gerd Müller scoring the winning goal for the Germans, that year's hosts.
+The Netherlands once again made the 1978 FIFA World Cup final with the team finishing second in the group behind Peru.
+After finishing top of the all-European group in the second round, they met Argentina in the final.
 Argentina protested René van de Kerkhof's forearm plaster cast.
 After that protest, the game went to extra time where Argentina won 3–1 after scoring two goals in extra time.

 The 1990 edition saw the Netherlands not win a single game throughout the tournament, scoring only two goals in the group stage.
-After finishing with an identical record with the Republic of Ireland, they were split by drawing of lots.
-The Netherlands took on West Germany losing 2–1 in Milan.
-1994 saw the Netherlands knocked out in the quarter-finals stage as they lost to eventual champions Brazil with Branco's brutal free-kick sending them out.
-After qualifying from their group with five points, the Netherlands made the semi-finals of the 1998 edition where they once again lost to the Brazilians.
-This time it was by penalties; Phillip Cocu and Ronald de Boer's shots missed the goal to give Brazil a spot in the finals.
+1994 saw the Netherlands knocked out in the quarter-final stage as they lost to eventual champions Brazil with Branco's brutal free-kick sending them out.
+After qualifying from their group with five points, the Netherlands made the semi-finals of the 1998 edition where they once again lost to the Brazilians!
+This time, however, it was by penalties.
+Both Phillip Cocu's and Ronald de Boer's shots missed the goal to give Brazil a spot in the final.
+This was taken very hard by the Netherlands.
 The Netherlands went on to finish in fourth place after losing to Croatia in the third place playoff.

 In 2006, the Netherlands made it to the round of 16 where, in what was called the "Battle of Nuremberg" they lost by a single goal to Portugal.
 The Netherlands were given seven yellow cards.
 The following edition, in 2010, saw the team qualify to the knockout stage by finishing atop Group E. After defeating Slovakia 2–1 in the round of 16, they came back from an early goal by Robinho to defeat Brazil 2–1 in the quarter-finals as Wesley Sneijder scored a double.
-In the semi-finals, they defeated Uruguay in a tough game for the Netherlands, making their first World Cup finals since 1978.
-In the finals, they took on Spain.
-During normal time, the Netherlands had plenty of chances to win the game, the closest being in the 62nd minute when Sneijder shot wide.
-Spain's winning goal came off a play in the 116th minute after the Netherlands went down to ten men.
+In the semi-finals, they defeated Uruguay in a tough game for the Netherlands, making their first World Cup final since 1978.
+In the final, they took on Spain, with La Roja scoring the winning goal in the 116th minute.